Lemanic Panel

 Panel coverage

 The Lemanic Panel covers the entire territory of the cantons of Vaud and Geneva.
-It also extends into the Greater Geneva area, covering part of the French departments of Ain and Haute-Savoie.
-Finally, it covers part of the Chablais region in Valais and the districts of Broye and Gruyère in the canton of Fribourg.
+It also extends into the Greater Geneva area, covering parts of the French departments of Ain and Haute-Savoie.
+It also includes parts of the Chablais region in Valais, as well as the districts of Broye and Gruyère in the canton of Fribourg.

 Comparative waves